 She talks about how catnip, vanilla extract or even your perfume can also alleviate stress.
 Cats dislike citrus which can be used as a deterrent to keep cats from forbidden places like sofas or the kitchen table.

 There’s a whole section of learning to think like a cat, which I found particularly interesting.
 Cats born with friendly fathers tend to face life head-on and are not shy.
-Cats not only inherit their looks and coloring for parents, they inherit personality as well.
+Cats not only inherit their looks and coloring from parents, they inherit personality as well.
 Ironically she points out that black cats tolerate crowding better than other cats.

 Proper introductions are the single most important step you can take, to ensure your pets will get along.